dharmaInit/psfetcher/README.md

  Pass the language code to `-l / --lang` and the country code to `-s / --store`.

- By default `-l / --lang` is set to 'en', meaning English; however not all stores support it.
-To see which language code goes with which country code, use `--list`.
+ By default `-l / --lang` is set to 'en', meaning English, however not all stores support it.
+Use the `list` command to list possible combinations.

- To entirely skip `-l` and `-s` parameters, set both codes in `preferences.json`
+ To entirely skip `-l` and `-s` parameters, set both codes in `preferences.json` (more on this in [Preferences](#preferences)).

    ## Deals:
-   To get results of a single deal, enter its index in the interactive mode that will list all deals.
+   To get the results of a single deal, enter its index in the interactive mode that will list all deals.
 To choose more than one deal, separate indexes by space.

    To get all current deals, pass the `-a / --alldeals` option to skip the prompt.